mysticsymbolic/mysticsymbolic.github.io/README.md

 Right now there is no particular goal other than to explore various ideas.
-The project consists of a web site with multiple pages, each of which is and experiment of some kind.
+The project consists of a web site with multiple pages, each of which is an experiment of some kind.

 It can be [viewed online][] or iterated on locally using the instructions below.